StackStorm/st2docs/docs/source/install/deb.rst

 ------------------

 We support Ubuntu 14.04, and test on `Ubuntu Server 14.04 LTS (HVM) Amazon AWS AMI <https://aws.amazon.com/marketplace/pp/B00JV9TBA6/ref=srh_res_product_title?ie=UTF8&sr=0-3&qid=1457037882965>`_ and `puppetlabs/ubuntu-14.04-64-nocm Vagrant box <https://atlas.hashicorp.com/puppetlabs/boxes/ubuntu-14.04-64-nocm>`_.
+If you are downloading an Ubuntu ISO and going for a manual install, please download a 64 bit server ISO of Ubuntu 14.04.
 Other Debian based distributions and versions will likely work with some tweaks.
 You are welcome to try - please report success to the `community <https://stackstorm.com/community-signup>`_.

 Sizing the server
 -----------------